Tragic Hero (film): Summary

-Meanwhile, Yung is celebrating now that he rules supreme.
-He has one of his lackeys keep tabs on his father in the event that Ah-chai and Kwok attempt revenge.
-His lackey reports that Yung's father has gone crazy, crying endlessly at his daughter's grave, sitting and mumbling for hours at the docks and has no contact with his step son, Kwok.
-Yung is anxious and asks whether his father has been seen cohorting with Ah-chai and Kwok.
-The lackey does not know.
-The father shows up and confronts Yung about whether he killed Ah-chai and Kwok's family in Malacca.
-Yung denies it and then lies to him that someone else did it.
-Another lackey then reports that Yung's father was seen in the same area as Ah-chai and Kwok.
+Yung discovers that his father has been seen in the same area as Ah-chai and Kwok.
 Yung is enraged that his father has openly betrayed him and admits to the killings.
 His father attacks him and Yung tells his lackeys to beat his father.
-The lackeys hesitate but do so and throw him out of the house.

 Yung's father gets in a waiting taxi.
 A lackey approaches the back of the car and is shot in the face.
 Ah-chai and Kwok jump out of the car and kill everybody in the vicinity.
 Chuan gets out and grabs a large of bag of heavy weaponry.
-They reach the mansion and it is quiet.
-Chuan goes out to inspect the pool area and is shot to death.
-A number of men show up and Ah-chai and Kwok are completely surrounded.
-They quickly pull out their heavy weaponry and blow up the mansion with grenades and rockets.
 They rush into the house and kill many of Yung's men.
-At one point, Ah-chai is wounded by Yung's right-hand man and they become trapped in the fire at the house.
-Yung kills his right-hand man for suggesting the idea of retreating.
-Yung has gone completely mad.
-He wounds Ah-chai more and has a gun pointed at his face.
-Kwok charges out and knocks Yung over.
-Yung attempts to shoot Ah-chai and Kwok takes the bullets and is seriously wounded.
-Again, Yung has Ah-chai at gunpoint and suddenly Yung's father appears and shoots Yung.
-Yung shoots his father down.
-Ah-chai gets up and beats up Yung to the point where Yung is now hanging onto the edge.
-Ah-chai taunts Yung and throws Yung into the fire below.
-Yung blows up due to all the ammunition he had strapped onto his vest.
+In a final showdown, both Yung and his father are killed.
 Ah-chai falls down in exhaustion and Inspector Cheung shows up to save them.

 Chai tells Cheung that he alone killed all those people, and that Kwok and Kwok's father are innocent onlookers.
 Cheung says he will try to help Kwok at trial.
 Ah-chai and Kwok are carried out on stretchers as the movie ends.